COMMODITY OIL TRENDS

 SOY OIL

-Soybean oil futures were slightly higher on Wednesday, compared to Wednesday of the prior week.
+Soybean oil futures were lower on Wednesday, compared to Wednesday of the prior week.

 Reported market drivers:

-• Alternative feedstocks for renewable diesel use continue to trade at a discount to soybean oil
+• Alternative feedstocks for renewable diesel use continue to trade at a discount to soybean oil, despite the recent decline in the futures

 • U.S. crude and refined soybean oil basis offers continue to be weak, as domestic soybean oil supplies have historically peaked during the month of April

-• WTI crude oil futures are well off of their recent highs, which has provided some headwinds for soybean oil prices, according to analysts
+• WTI crude oil futures are well below their recent highs, as Middle East tensions have eased for the moment, providing additional headwinds for soybean oil prices, according to analysts

 CANOLA

-• The spot canola seed futures were slightly higher this week, following the lead of the soybean complex
+• The spot canola seed futures were lower this week, following the lead of the soybean oil market

 • Canola oil basis offers were unchanged this week, and remain at a slight premium to refined soybean oil